Play2Pay raises $13M to convert mobile user engagement into bill payment – TechCrunch

 A number of companies are attempting to combine gamification and payments in creative ways.
 And today, one such company, Play2Pay, has raised $13 million in a Series A round of funding.

-The Fort Lauderdale, Florida-based startup has a straightforward mission.
+The Miami-based startup has a straightforward mission.
 It wants to give consumers a way to reduce their bills — it claims by an average of 30%! — by playing games, watching videos and completing daily challenges, offers and surveys.

 Play2Pay was bootstrapped for the first five years of its life, raising its first external capital in June of 2020 — a $7.5 million seed round from individual angel investors.
 Telesoft Partners led its Series A round, which included participation from Harbor Spring Capital and individual investors including former AT&T vice chairman Ralph de la Vega, former Reuters CEO Tom Glocer, Madison Dearborn Partners co-founder and senior advisor Jim Perry and Virtusa founder and former CEO, Kris Canekeratne.